ShokhrukhbekYuldoshev/Flutter-Clean-Architecture-Template/README.md

     -   `core`: contains the core functionality of the application.

+        -   `constants`: contains the constants of the application.
-        -   `network`: contains the `NetworkInfo` class that provides information about the network status.
+            -   `assets.dart`: contains the assets of the application.
-        -   `utils`: contains the `InputConverter` class that converts user input to the desired format.
+        -   `di/injector.dart`: contains the `Injector` class that sets up the dependency injection with GetIt.
-        -   `errors`: contains the `Failure` class hierarchy that represents the possible failures in the application.
+        -   `errors/failures.dart`: contains the `Failure` class hierarchy that represents the possible failures in the
+        -   `extensions`: contains the extensions of the application. - `string_extensions`: contains the `StringExtensions` extension that provides string manipulation methods. application.
+        -   `network`:
+            -   `network_info.dart`: contains the `NetworkInfo` class that checks the network connectivity of the application.
+        -   `router/app_router.dart`: contains the `AppRouter` class that defines the routes of the application.
+        -   `themes`: contains the themes of the application.

+            -   `app_theme.dart`: contains the `AppTheme` class that defines the theme of the application.

+        -   `utils`: contains the utility classes of the application.
-        -   `di`: contains the `Injector` class that sets up the dependency injection with GetIt.
+            -   `input_converter.dart`: contains the `InputConverter` class that converts the input of the application.

     -   `features`: contains the features of the application.
         -   `feature_a`: an example feature.